AssertionError¶

 assert True is False

-When building a program I can use assert statements to make sure something is True before it continues, I can also use them to test how the program behaves, for example when it is given inputs, which can help catch things that break previous tested behavior when added.
-They also help me answer 2 questions
+I can use assertions when building a program to make sure something is True before it continues.
+I can also use them to test how the program behaves, for example when it is given inputs.

 what is the same?